MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.3.5 =
+29.07.2021: Bug-Fix for GPS-data extraction from Webp-Files with inconsistent GPS-Data in extractMetadata.php

+= 0.3.4 =
+21.07.2021: 0.3.3. did not work.
+So back to the old version.  (rounding of GPS-Values for google link) TODO: With webp-files the srcset is not created correctly by Wordpress.
+Could be wordpress core or another plugin.
+So, not a problem of fotorama-multi.
+Intime a quick fix should be realisable, meaning creating a special *own* srcset.

 = 0.3.3 =
 21.07.2021: Minor change (rounding of GPS-Values for google link)

 = 0.3.2 =
 21.07.2021: Major code-rework and removal of Bugfixes.
+Curly Braces in PHP!
+Arghh.

 = 0.3.1 =
 19.07.2021: Bugfixes due to non-standard usecase testing in PHP and JS.